JazzTap/jazztap.github.io/exul-mater/statements/index.md

 For example, we can use a striding of lyrics to connect our two deutergonists, outside of Irae's correspondence.
 Some revisions later, this prompt becomes:

 <div style="font-family: serif;">

-IDA:
+> IDA:
+>

-For her sake I would rewind, to when nothing jagged and weeping resided in you.
+> For her sake I would rewind, to when nothing jagged and weeping resided in you.
 Before the murder of false masters, those you sought to free us from, whom you became in turn.
+>

-No more the black cloak and armor, no more the steel woven with your ligaments.
+> No more the black cloak and armor, no more the steel woven with your ligaments.
 You chose sacrifice, and then you existed for a long time, alone.
 You forgot the person you gave up, to become sacred.
+>

-But she could have taught your daughter anything but conquest.
+> But she could have taught your daughter anything but conquest.
 She could have brought the girl her father.
 She could have been weak, for one moment.
 Your daughter sought the mortal you were, not the woman who is left.
 </div>

-Which is indeed a direct accusation of poor parenting, which is an odd thing to tell a warlord, and there's a weird ambivalence about whether it is possible to stop choosing sacrifice.
+Indeed, a direct accusation of poor parenting, which is an odd thing to tell a warlord.
+There's a weird ambivalence about whether it is possible to stop choosing sacrifice.
 I would write Ida differently now, but I've spent a lot more time with her voice, is what happened.

 ##### Fragmented Reflection and Mourning